danieldiasm/observe_dis/README.md

 ## StartUp Routine

-    - Check if Displays is Available
+    1. Check if the display is available
-    - Check Own IP
+    2. Check Own IP
-    - Check Server Availbility (Using ICMP)
+    3. Check Server Availbility (Using ICMP)
-    - Check Jenkins Availbility (Using GET Request on Login Form)
+    4. Check Jenkins Availbility (Using GET Request on Login Form)

-    ### To-Do
+### To-Do on 'StartUp Routine'

-        - Add Logging
+    .
+Add Logging
-        - Fail if display is not found (I2C)
+    .
+Fail if display is not found (I2C)